itsRobertoBorges/WeatherForecaster/README.md

 # Weather Forecast Application

-Welcome to my Weather Forecast Application!
+Welcome to my simple Weather Forecast Application!
 This application provides real-time weather information for different cities around the world.
 You can search for a city and retrieve its name, temperature in Celsius, and whether it is cloudy or sunny.

+I wanted something my grandmother could use that was simple and easy to use for someone that was from a different time and wasn't very tech savvy

 ## Screenshots